BestTimesToVisit.com Logo

 packing

 Pack light, but pack smart for Andasibe!
-Think quick-drying clothes, sturdy waterproof hiking boots (essential for muddy trails), and a good rain jacket.
-Don't forget insect repellent with DEET – the mosquitoes can be quite persistent, especially around dusk.
+Think quick-dry clothing, a sturdy rain jacket (even in the dry season, showers can pop up), and good hiking boots are non-negotiable.
+Don't forget insect repellent with DEET – the mosquitoes here are no joke, especially around dusk.

 money